 - Manage information – Locate, use, evaluate, and communicate quality information—ecological, economic, chemical, physical, mathematical, and other—needed for making decisions on environmental policy.
 Discern the quality of information on environmental issues.

-- Communicate – Demonstrate the communication skills needed to guide policy in ways which will foster sustainable practices.
+- Communicate – Demonstrate the communication skills needed to guide policy in ways that will foster sustainable practices.
 This includes interpersonal, written, and oral communication as well as skills in conflict management.